The Jesse James Photo Album

 The sample head shots of the known persons are inserted next to the named subject in the photo for easy comparison.
 The original photo itself is unedited.
 The men are seated together, verifying their individual identity and their affiliation to one another.

-The possibility of six other random men, matching these six subjects and also being connected to a famous figure like Jesse James is unlikely.
-How could these six unique characters all be further duplicated a second time over, to be anyone else?
+The possibility of six other random men, matching these six subjects and also being connected to a famous figure like Jesse James is impossible.
+How could these six unique characters all be perfectly duplicated a second time over, to be anyone else?

-Consider the hypothesis: The three Jesse’s so closely resemble each other that their lives combine in to a single persona, Jesse James.
+Consider the hypothesis: The three Jesse’s so closely resemble each other that they conspired to combine their lives in to a single persona, Jesse James.

 Jesse Woodson James is either the man matching the dead man photo on the left (JMJ), or the living photo match to the man on the right (JWJ), he can’t be both.
-Therefore, it must be the living photo matched to the man seated on the right.
-This proves once and for all time, he was not killed in 1882.
+Therefore, the real Jesse (JWJ) must be the living photo matched to the man seated on the right.
+This proves once and for all, Jesse W. James was not killed in 1882.
+It was his cousin, the man on the left (JMJ) who got the starring role of the dead man.

-It is beyond the realm of possibility for anything other than to accept, that there were three sets of Frank & Jesse James.
-This is a spectacular revelation.
+It is beyond the realm of possibility for anything other than to accept the amazing revelation, that there were three sets of Frank & Jesse James.

 The photos were acquired by painstakingly searching antique shops and small town curios all across the country.
 They were purchased in complete albums, groupings and from the estate sales of family members and collectors.
 Many of the photographs authenticate themselves because the subjects are seen together with other family and Gang members.

 Pastore’s investigative analysis has elevated and expanded the genre of Jesse James.
-His research skills have brought new life to what was a sad, grim tale with a duplicitous end.
-What emerges in these reunited photographs is a spectacular story of intrigue, adventure and an underlying love story that lasts into their old age.
+His research has brought new life to what was a sad, grim tale with a duplicitous end.
+What emerges in these photographs is a spectacular story of intrigue, adventure and an underlying love story that lasts into their old age.

 Until now, only a few images of Jesse James were known to exist and owning one was unheard of.
 Serious collectors wishing to acquire an original, one of a kind photo can make contact below.